0x1F9F1/Open1560/README.md

 Open1560 is an open source re-implementation of Midtown Madness 1 beta 1560.

+This project is a bottom-up rewrite of Midtown Madness 1, using the original binary to provide functions that have not been implemented yet.<br/>
+The intention is to allow the fixing of bugs, implementation of new features and porting to platforms unsupported by the original.<br/>

+## Installation
+1. Download and install the [Visual C++ 2019 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe).
-Download the [Latest Version](https://ci.appveyor.com/api/projects/0x1F9F1/Open1560/artifacts/build/Open1560.zip?branch=master) and extract the files directly into your MM1 directory.
+2. Download the [Latest Version](https://ci.appveyor.com/api/projects/0x1F9F1/Open1560/artifacts/build/Open1560.zip?branch=master) and extract the files directly into your MM1 directory.

 # History